ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

       * The storage type of the cluster is **Local disks**.
    * Select a new bare metal server configuration:
       * (NSX-V only) For instances with vSphere Enterprise Plus 6.7u1, specify the VMware vSphere version for the new ESXi server.
-      * If you are using vSAN storage, even though vSphere 6.7u3 might be selected, vSphere ESXi 6.7u2 will be installed.
       * For **Skylake** and **Cascade Lake**, specify the **CPU model**, the amount of **RAM**, and the **Number of bare metal servers**.
       * For **SAP-certified**, specify the **CPU model and RAM** and the **Number of bare metal servers**.
 9. Complete the subnet settings.